 Deputy Creative Director

-Jessie French is the deputy creative director of MPavilion.
-She currently heads up the program at MPavilion and has worked on the project from the very beginning, before its launch, as assistant producer in 2014 setting up the project and working heavily across the inaugural season’s music program and as associate producer overseeing the whole program in 2015, before becoming deputy creative director in 2016.
+Jessie French is the deputy creative director of MPavilion and heads up the program.
+She has worked on the project from the very beginning, before its launch, as assistant producer in 2014 setting up the project and working heavily across the inaugural season’s music program and as associate producer overseeing the whole program in 2015, before becoming deputy creative director in 2016.